Hunchback (video game): Development

-The hunchback character was originally to be Robin Hood, hence the green costume and the game stages with arrows.
-The artist who drew the Robin Hood character left the company before the decision to change the theme to Hunchback.
-By the time a new artist was taken on, the green costume had become accepted and no-one questioned it (someone commented that the Robin Hood character, as drawn, looked like a hunchback).
+The main character was originally Robin Hood with the game set in Sherwood Forest but the setting was changed to Nottingham Castle as the theme was deemed too similar to the games main inspiration, Pitfall!.
+The addition of the bell as a reward at the end of each screen led to the main character becoming the Hunchback of Notre Dame instead.
+A deadline to present the game at an industry show meant there was no time to rework the graphics, so the main character remained in a Lincoln green costume.

 Ports

-Ports were released in 1984 by Ocean Software for the Acorn Electron, Amstrad CPC, Commodore 64, VIC-20, Dragon 32, Oric, and ZX Spectrum.
-It was Ocean's first arcade port.
-It reached number one in the UK sales charts.
+An unauthorised version of the game was published by Superior Software for the BBC Micro in 1983, reaching the number one position in the BBC charts.
+Century Electronics took out an injunction to prevent the game from being sold before reaching a licensing agreement with the publisher.

-A version released by Superior Software for the BBC Micro in 1984 was originally an unofficial clone.
-When Ocean acquired the home computer rights to the game they reached an agreement so that Ocean could release the Acorn Electron conversion which had been developed.
-Superior continued to sell the BBC Micro version and released both versions on their Play It Again Sam 6 compilation in 1988.
-An MSX port was published in 1985.
+Ocean Software also licensed the game, publishing ports for the Commodore 64, Oric, and ZX Spectrum in late 1983, with versions for the Acorn Electron, Amstrad CPC, VIC-20, Dragon 32 and MSX released later.
+It was Ocean's first arcade port and reached number one in the UK sales charts.

 Legacy

 The home ports inspired two sequels: Hunchback II: Quasimodo's Revenge and Hunchback: The Adventure, which were released by Ocean for the ZX Spectrum and Commodore 64.

-Clones released for 8-bit computers are Quasimodo (1983) from Synapse Software for the Atari 8-bit family and The Great Wall (1986) from Artic Computing for the Acorn Electron and BBC Micro.
+Clones released for 8-bit computers are Quasimodo (1983) from Synapse Software for the Atari 8-bit computers and The Great Wall (1986) from Artic Computing for the Acorn Electron and BBC Micro.